Heppenheim, Germany: What to pack, what to wear, and when to go [2023]

 March

-If you visit Heppenheim during March, you might notice that it can be brisk, somewhat rainy and very stormy.
+If you visit Heppenheim during March, you might find that it can be brisk, somewhat rainy and very stormy.
 Temperatures tend to hover around the low 50s F (single digits C) during the day, while at night they can dip into the high 30s F (single digits C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: